Travel Tales from Argentina and South America

 Why it is important to understand the meaning of “sustainable travel”?
 Because we are running out of time.
 However, if we want future generations to travel the world and enjoy its natural treasures, sustainable travel is not enough.

 Regenerative travel is what we are talking about today.
-In 2021, we have started planting trees in the damaged forest of Patagonia to help restore it.
+In 2021, we started planting trees in the damaged forest of Patagonia to help restore it.
 We encourage our travelers to be sustainable and preserve nature but above all to go beyond regular sustainable experiences.
 Because it is always nice to help.
 And while traveling you can make a difference!

 Patagonia is one of our many natural sanctuaries in Argentina.
 That’s why we are committed to preserving its wildlife and native vegetation.